sherwyn11/Tweeterr/README.md

 # Tweeter

-A bot to use twitter from the command line on the fly!
+A package to use twitter from the command line on the fly!

 ## Demo